Explains what stress is, what might cause it and how it can affect you. Includes information about ways you can help yourself and how to get support.

-- being under lots of pressure
+- Feel under lots of pressure

-- facing big changes
+- Face big changes in your life

-- worrying about something
+- Are worried about something

-- having responsibilities that you're finding overwhelming
+- Have responsibilities that you find overwhelming

 Why do certain things make me feel stressed?